Primetalk/SynapseGrid/docs/README.EN.md

 Key features
 ------------
-1. SinapseGrid provides better opportunity for function composition, which goes far beyond from monad capabilities.
+1. SinapseGrid provides better opportunity for function composition, which goes far beyond monad capabilities.
 2. Mutual usage with a Akka-actors allows strictly typed data processing, that significantly excels Typed actors.
 3. Composite functions, that have multiple inputs and outputs.